taracell/Gone-Pair-Shaped/readme.md

   </dd>
   <dt><h3>Picking the winner</h3></dt>
   <dd>
     The winner is chosen in the exact same way.
 Pick the best answer by its number in your DM.
-Cards which have 2 answers are separated by a <code>|</code>.
+Cards which have 2(or more) answers are separated by a <code>|</code>.
   </dd>
   <dt><h3>Want to leave?</h3></dt>
   <dd>